rescue operation: freezing stored garlic, onions

 I slice or chop onions and put them in freezer bags or—to avoid plastic—freezer jars.
 Freezing the amount you typically use for a recipe in one container rather than a giant portion is easier when it comes time to use the produce.

 With the onion pieces and with whole, peeled cloves of garlic, I toss them lightly in a very small amount of olive oil first, hoping to reduce any freezer burn.
 By freezing about half my cloves each year I never buy garlic but have my own all 12 months.
-My popular post on how to grow and store a year of garlic is here.)
+There are several tactics for doing this.

-Freezing a portion of your harvest can be done at the time the crops are picked, of course—and they’ll be firmer and fresher then (though garlic can be harder to peel when it’s at its peak concentration of oils).
-But if some of what you have on hand right now isn’t keeping well, hurry and try to rescue it by freezing—or making a big batch of stock or soup or something else.
+Freezing a portion of your harvest can and should be done at the time the crops are dug and cured, of course—and they’ll be firmer and fresher then (though garlic can be harder to peel when it’s at its peak concentration of oils).
+But if some of what you have on hand right now isn’t keeping well, hurry and rescue it by freezing—or making a big batch of stock or soup or something else.
+With the onions, the choice of rescue-remedy recipe is a no-brainer (and freezes beautifully itself):

-One more thing: Be sure to check on other foodstuffs—potatoes, winter squash and such–and ornamental plants in the garage, basement, coldframe or elsewhere as well right about now.
-Substantially longer days (and in my location unseasonably warm weather) may mean some stored tropicals or not-quite-hardy trees and shrubs like my Japanese maples want a bit of water or other care to make it the rest of the way till freedom time.
+One more thing: Be sure to check on other foodstuffs—stored vegetables such as potatoes, winter squash–and overwintering ornamental plants in the garage, basement, coldframe or elsewhere as well right about now.
+Substantially longer days (and in my location, the unseasonably warm weather) may mean some stored tropicals or not-quite-hardy trees and shrubs want a bit of water or other care to make it the rest of the way till freedom time, or that some tubers and such might be showing signs of decline.